moby/moby/docs/reference/commandline/swarm_init.md

 ### `--auto-accept value`

 This flag controls node acceptance into the cluster.
 By default, `worker` nodes are automatically accepted by the cluster.
-This can be changed by specifing what kinds of nodes can be auto-accepted into the cluster.
+This can be changed by specifying what kinds of nodes can be auto-accepted into the cluster.
 If auto-accept is not turned on, then [node accept](node_accept.md) can be used to explicitly accept a node into the cluster.